35 Octopus Quotes Talking To Intelligence and Ocean Lives (2025)

 Aristotle thought them dumb.
 Little did he know that octopuses are super intelligent creatures, thanks to their nine brains.
 Interestingly, the octopus has one small brain for each tentacle and a larger one as its main command center.

-They have 5 million neurons, with two-thirds of those distributed among the tentacles.
+They have 5 million neurons, two-thirds of which are distributed among the tentacles.
 This efficient setup allows each tentacle to act semi-independently while receiving orders from the central brain.

 "Octopuses have hundreds of suckers, each one equipped with its own ganglion with thousands of neurons.
 These 'mini-brains' are interconnected, making for a widely distributed nervous system.
 That is why a severed octopus arm may crawl on its own and even pick up food."